snknitin/Linux_learn/README.md

 Create and compress.
 For extracting replace c with x

-    tar -cvzf archive.tar file[1-100].txt  # create a .tar.gz file. z is for zip
+    tar -cvzf archive.tar file{1..100}.txt  # create a .tar.gz file. z is for zip
-    tar -cvjf archive.tar file[1-100].txt  # create a .tar.bz2 file. j is for zip
+    tar -cvjf archive.tar file{1..100}.txt  # create a .tar.bz2 file. j is for zip

+## Automating workflows using scripts

+Create and run a bash script using a text file with .sh extension.
+This is read by an interpreter that goes line by line in order.

+* `#!/bin/bash` is the interpretor and the text file has to start with this to make it a Bourne again shell script
+* `#!/usr/bin/python3` for making it a python script